-Туре Rate of Accrual Max Accrual Policy BANKED HOLIDAY LEAVE Determined by number of hours worked on the holiday 200 hours • Will not be paid upon termination if earned after 10/1/14 COMPENSATORY LEAVE Refer to Overtime Policies for accrual 240 hours Must be used before vacation time WORKERS COMPENSATION LEAVE Used by employees that must miss work due to an on the job injury N/A Any on the job injury must be reported immediately, failure to report within 30 days of the injury may result in a denial of benefits including leave (Texas labor code Sec.409.001) HR will coordinate leave and medical care with the Worker's Compensation carrier Contact HR for more information
+Туре Rate of Accrual Max Accrual Policy BANKED HOLIDAY LEAVE Determined by number of hours worked on the holiday.
+200 hours • Will not be paid upon termination if earned after 10/1/14.
+COMPENSATORY LEAVE Refer to Overtime Policies for accrual.
+240 hours Must be used before vacation time.
+WORKERS COMPENSATION LEAVE Used by employees that must miss work due to an on the job injury.
+N/A Any on the job injury must be reported immediately, failure to report within 30 days of the injury may result in a denial of benefits including leave (Texas labor code Sec.409.001).
+HR will coordinate leave and medical care with the Worker's Compensation carrier.
+FMLA can run concurrently with lost time under workers' compensation and may provide for medical insurance continuation if you are receiving workers' compensation income benefits Contact HR for more information.